-- 31.Click Finish when extraction is complete.
-(1 minutes) - 32.In Windows Explorer, browse to the path you specified path where the InstallShield Wizard extracted the files. - 33.Double-click the setup.bat file to begin the SP4 installation. - 34.On the Welcome screen, click Next. - 35.Click Yes to agree to the software license agreement. - 36.On the Instance Name screen, click Next. - 37.Keep the default of using Windows account information, and click Next. - 38.Click Upgrade Microsoft Search and apply SQL Server 2000 SP4 (required).
-Click Continue. - 39.On the Error Reporting screen, click OK. - 40.On the Start Copying Files screen, click Next.
+- 29.In Windows Explorer, browse to the CD Drive, and locate the SP4 executable.
+Double-click it to begin SP4 installation. - 30.Click Next.
+The InstallShield Wizard extracts the files to the path you specified. - 31.Click Finish when extraction is complete.
+(2 minutes) - 32.In Windows Explorer, browse to the path you specified path where the InstallShield Wizard extracted the files. - 33.Double-click the setup.bat file to begin the SP4 installation. - 34.On the Welcome screen, click Next. - 35.Click Yes to agree to the software license agreement. - 36.On the Instance Name screen, click Next. - 37.Keep the default of using Windows account information, and click Next. - 38.Click Upgrade Microsoft Search and apply SQL Server 2000 SP4 (required).
+Click Continue. - 39.On the Error Reporting screen, click Next. - 40.On the Start Copying Files screen, click Next.
 The Service Pack installation commences.
-(4 minutes) - 41.You will receive a message regarding backup of the master and msdb databases.
-Click OK. - 42.On the Setup complete screen, click Finish. - 43.Restart the virtual machine to ensure that Windows Server finishes applying all service pack updates.
+(2 minutes) - 41.You will receive a message regarding backup of the master and msdb databases.
+Click OK. - 42.On the Setup complete screen, click Finish. - 43.Restart the virtual machine to ensure all service pack updates are applied.